 At the next staff meeting, each employee will make their presentation to you and the team, highlighting their partner employee as they are “caught in the act” of delivering quality customer service, supporting other team members and working creativity to improve production and improve efficiencies.

-This teamwork activity is a great way for you to add energy to the workplace and delegate some responsibility of recognizing employees to other team members.
+This activity allows all team members to participate, hence giving the leader an opportunity to recognize each employee as presentations are made to the group.
 It also cements in the mind of each employee that you expect them to focus on the primary activities they are paid to perform.

 - Henry Ford